oflg/TiddlyMemo/README.md

 * To serve or build a specific language edition, refer to `package.json`

 ## ❤️Contributors
-Many thanks to the following people who have contributed to TiddlyMemo!
+Many thanks to the following friends who have contributed to TiddlyMemo!

 * [@linonetwo](https://github.com/linonetwo)
 * [@Gk0Wk](https://github.com/Gk0Wk)